phadkead/spring-aws-cloud/README.md

 # AWS with Spring-cloud
-REST API that copies s3 object from source bucket to target object and inserts status of this activity to dynamoDB.
+REST API that copies S3 object from source bucket to target bucket and inserts status of this activity to DynamoDB.

 ## Prerequisites:
 1. AWS account